Access Reviews: overview

 2. Execution by assigned reviewers

-3. Templates and customization for diverse scenarios
+3. Templates and customization

-• Teams or Microsoft 365 Group memberships
+• Microsoft Teams or group memberships

 • Security groups